Seiyuu Digest kicks off with this issue, covering one of the most impactful units in the seiyuu industry, 2014’s monster rookies, Lagrange Point.

 The solemn pace let every single emotion sink in, making the more powerful than expected.
 Then the guitar solo sounded like it was crying, longing for someone, adding the finishing touches to the emotional blow.
 Okawa and Toyonaga‘s vocal performances took this song to greater heights.

-If there is something that a power-ballad needs it’s powerful, emotional performances and both of them went all in with it.
-Even though Okawa was an okay singer at that time, his performance in Never Sorrow caught us by surprise in a good way.
+If there is something that a power-ballad needs it’s powerful, emotional performances and both of them went all-in with it.
+Even though Okawa was an okay singer at that time, his performance in Never Sorrow caught me by surprise in a good way.

 Given how high the bar had been raised for them, it was important for Okawa to match it and Toyonaga‘s powerful performances.
 He nailed it with a consistent, emotional performance that impressed everyone.